cchitsiang/awesome-stars/README.md

 - [ajlkn/skel](https://github.com/ajlkn/skel) - A lightweight responsive framework for the www
 - [arunoda/meteor-up-legacy](https://github.com/arunoda/meteor-up-legacy) - Production Quality Meteor Deployments
 - [ozantunca/locally](https://github.com/ozantunca/locally) - Locally is a localStorage manager that supports expirable items with timeout values and saves space by compressing them using LZW algorithm.
-- [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - Build blazing fast, modern apps and websites with React
+- [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The fastest frontend for the headless web.
+Build modern websites with React.
 - [zenorocha/clipboard.js](https://github.com/zenorocha/clipboard.js) - :scissors: Modern copy to clipboard.
 No Flash.
 Just 3kb gzipped :clipboard:
 - [tudou527/marketch](https://github.com/tudou527/marketch) - Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [GetmeUK/ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.